-This counselling qualification is 60 credits at Level 6/7.
+This counselling skills qualification is 60 credits at Level 6/7.

 You will learn through experiential exercises, skills practice, personal development work and formal teaching.
 You will work in pairs, small groups and larger groups.
 Applicants are advised this is not a person-centred course.

 The course runs from Tuesday, 18th September to Tuesday, 11th December 2018.
 You will begin again on Tuesday, 8th January to Tuesday, 30th April 2019.

 You are expected to attend all teaching sessions and there is an 80% minimum attendance requirement

 On the integrative route you will have two skills and two written assessments.
 On the CBT route you will have two skills assessments, one case study and one online assessment.